spcourse/website/_schedules/Scientific Programming/index.md

   </tr>
 </table>

-## Dates and deadlines
+## Dates and deadlines {#deadlines}

-### Deadlines
+### Deadlines {#level-deadlines}

 Deadlines for each level are listed below.
 The deadlines are our recommendation.
 If you follow these deadlines you'll have all the assignments finished in time for the corresponding examination moment.
 You can occasionally diverge a bit from the deadlines, but if you notice that you're structurally behind please contact us.

 The deadlines depend on the period in which you start the course (1, or 2) and at what pace you're following it (relaxed - finish SP1 and SP2 in one year, standard - finish all courses in one year, fast - finish all courses in one semester).
-Most students tend to follow the standard schedule, which corresponds to an investment of about 10 hrs/wk.
+Most students tend to follow the standard schedule.
+The standard schedule corresponds to an investment of about 10 hrs/wk, but this varies widely per student, mostly depending on other experiences

 The deadline schedule